tutorcruncher/timecruncher/site/about.md

 permalink: /about/
 ---

-TimeCruncher Ltd. was incorporated in February 2013 as an independently owned technology company born out of years of experience administering tuition businesses.
-It has separate owners and directors but still benefits from close association with lots of tutoring companies.
+TimeCruncher Ltd. was incorporated in February 2013 as a privately owned technology company born out of years of experience in the administration of tuition businesses.
+It operates as an exclusively independent entity whilst benefiting from its associations with many companies active in the tutoring industry.

 ## Where TimeCruncher came from